Your Federal Rights

 Filing a Complaint

-If your Virginia HOA violates OTARD, you can file a petition with the FCC or bring action in Virginia circuit court.
-The FCC can issue declaratory rulings and impose penalties.
-Most disputes resolve before reaching this stage once the HOA is informed of OTARD.
+If your Virginia HOA violates OTARD, you can petition the FCC or proceed in Virginia circuit court.
+Most disputes resolve earlier once the citation, protected area, and proposed placement are documented in one clean package.

 Step-by-Step HOA Notification Process